mneck/land-grab/README.md

 ### Tile types

 There are four types of tiles generated on the map: water, land, mountain, and forest.
 Each tile has two important properties affecting play: charm/industry and canBeBuiltOn.
 There are also resort, mining, and farm settlement tiles built by the players.
 Adjacency bonuses refer to the tiles to the immediate North, South, West, and East of a given tile.
-All player-built tiles must be built adjacent to or to the immediate Northwest, Southwest, Northeast, or Southeast to a farm or settlement that belongs to that player.
+All player-built tiles must be built adjacent to or to the immediate Northwest, Southwest, Northeast, or Southeast of a farm or settlement that belongs to that player.

 **Water** tiles cannot be built on and surround the playable area of the map.
-Each water tile adds 1 income to adjacent resort settlement tiles.
+Each water tile adds 1 additional income to adjacent resort settlement tiles.

 **Land** tiles can be build on and form the playable area in the middle 11x11 grid of the map.

 **Mountain** tiles cannot be built on.
-They provide adjacent mining and resort settlements with one additional income per turn.
+They provide adjacent mining and resort settlements with 1 additional income per turn.

 **Forest** tiles can be built on.
 After a player builds a settlement on a forest, the forest is changed into a land tile and loses its industry adjacency bonuses.
 They provide adjacent mining settlements with 1 additional income per turn.